 Propensity score analysis with sub-classification was conducted with four subclasses of the propensity score.
 The number of patients within each treatment group and the number of imbalanced covariates with the subclassification method is shown in Table 3.4.4-1.
 The first subclass contained 250 control (standard care) patients and 33 treatment (early anti-TNF- α intervention) patients.
-The second subclass contained 86 control (standard care) patients and 32 treatment (early anti-TNF- α intervention) patients and 33 treatment (early anti-TNF- α intervention) patients.
+The second subclass contained 86 control (standard care) patients and 32 treatment (early anti-TNF- α intervention) patients and 33 treatment (early anti-TNF- α intervention) patients and 33 treatment (early anti-TNF- α intervention) patients.
+The third subclass contained 63 control (standard care) patients and 33 treatment (early anti-TNF- α intervention) patients and 33 treatment (early anti-TNF- α intervention) patients.
 Each subclass had three or more imbalanced covariates.
 All 442 control subjects and 131 treatment subjects were included in this method with the smallest number of subjects in a subclass having the greatest number of imbalanced covariates (11).